-47 On 2 July 2004, the Finance Committee approved the provision of a start-up loan up to \$23,400,000 to the Construction Workers Registration Authority to finance its initial years' operation upon establishment.
-The loan can be drawn by instalments as and when necessary until 31 March 2007.
+Start-up loan to the Construction Workers Registration Authority fully drawn in 2006-07.
 Interest is payable on the outstanding balance of the loan at the "no-gain-no-loss" rate.
 The loan is repayable by nine equal annual instalments beginning on 1 April 2009.
-The estimated payment in 2006-07 is \$13,600,000.